 AGENCY: Federal Aviation Administration (FAA), DOT.

-ACTION: Final special conditions; request for comments.
+ACTION: Final special conditions; request

-SUMMARY: These special conditions are issued for certain Dassault Aviation Model Falcon 900EX and Falcon 2000EX airplanes.
-These airplanes will have an advanced enhanced flight visibility system (EFVS).
-The EFVS is a novel or unusual design feature which consists of a head up display (HUD) system modified to display forwardlooking infrared (FLIR) imagery.
+SUMMARY: These special conditions are issued for the Boeing Model 757-200 series airplanes.
+These airplanes, as modified by the Federal Express Corporation, will have an advanced, enhanced-flight-visibility system (EFVS).
+The EFVS is a novel or unusual design feature which consists of a headup display (HUD) system modified to display forward-looking infrared (FLIR) imagery.
 The applicable airworthiness regulations do not contain adequate or appropriate safety standards for this design feature.
 These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.

-DATES: The effective date of these special conditions is July 7, 2006.
-We must receive your comments by September 1, 2006.
-ADDRESSES: You must mail two copies of your comments to: Federal Aviation Administration, Transport Airplane Directorate, Attn: Rules Docket (ANM- 113), Docket No. NM349, 1601 Lind Avenue, SW., Renton, Washington 98055-4056.
+DATES: The effective date of these special conditions is June 11, 2010.
+We must receive your comments by July 22,

+ADDRESSES: You must mail two copies of your comments to: Federal Aviation Administration, Transport Airplane Directorate, Attn: Rules Docket (ANM-113), Docket No. NM429, 1601 Lind Avenue, SW., Renton, Washington 98057-3356.
 You may deliver two copies to the Transport Airplane Directorate at the above address.
-You must mark your comments: Docket No. NM349.
-Comments may be inspected in the Rules Docket weekdays, except Federal holidays, between 7:30 a.m. and 4 p.m.
+You must mark your comments: Docket No. NM429.
+You can inspect comments in the Rules Docket weekdays, except

+Federal holidays, between 7:30 a.m. and 4 p.m.